istoph/editor/README.md

        syntax highlighting dialog.
 Syntax highlighting can also be deactivated in this dialog.

-       The theme can be customized via the command line switch "‐‐syntax‐high‐ lighting‐theme".
-The editor comes  with  the  themes  "chr‐bluebg"  and "chr‐blackbg".
-If required, a theme from the list that can be displayed with  "kate‐syntax‐highlighter ‐‐list‐themes" can be used.
-With the op‐ tion "syntax_highlighting_theme=chr‐bluebg" the theme  can  be  set  in ~/.config/chr.
+       The theme can be customized via the command line switch "--syntax-high‐ lighting-theme".
+The editor comes  with  the  themes  "chr-bluebg"  and "chr-blackbg".
+If required, a theme from the list that can be displayed with  "kate-syntax-highlighter --list-themes" can be used.
+With the op‐ tion "syntax_highlighting_theme=chr-bluebg" the theme  can  be  set  in ~/.config/chr.

-       Syntax  highlighting  can  be  switched  off via the command line using "‐‐disable‐syntax" when the editor is started.
+       Syntax  highlighting  can  be  switched  off via the command line using "--disable-syntax" when the editor is started.
 With  the  option  "dis‐ able_syntax=true" the theme can be set in ~/.config/chr.

    Theme